Feasible Region for DERs in Unbalanced Distribution Networks with Uncertain Line Impedances: Solution algorithm

 Similarly, if \eqref{rfr-02} holds for all possible $H$ and $h$, the optimal objective value of \eqref{rfr-05} will be 0.

 where $\alpha_i$, as a vector, and $\beta$, as a scaler, are Lagrange multipliers.

 Based on strong duality theory, \eqref{rfr-05} is equivalent to

 Obviously, \eqref{rfr-06} is a non-convex bilinear programming problem, where several solution approaches are available.
-One of them is reformulating \eqref{rfr-06} into a mixed-integer linear programming (MILP) problem noting that the optimal solutions of $(H,h)$ must fall on the extreme points of $\mathcal{H}$.
-However, such an approach could become computationally intractable if there is a large number of uncertain variables \cite{Liu2019,Wei2015}.
-Another approach is based on iteration-based linear programming (ITLP), where a series of linear programming (LP) problems will be solved by alternatively fixing $(H,h)$ or $(\alpha,\beta)$ in \eqref{rfr-06} until reaching convergence.
-Although the ITLP-based approach cannot guarantee a global solution, it has been demonstrated with good performance with sufficient and properly selected starting points on $(H,h)$ \cite{Wei2015a,Liu2019}.
+One of them is reformulating \eqref{rfr-06} into a mixed-integer linear programming (MILP) problem noting that optimal solutions of $(H,h)$ always fall on one extreme point of $\mathcal{H}$.
+However, such an approach could become computationally intractable if there is a large number of uncertain variables \cite{Liu2019,Wei2015a}.
+Another approach is based on iteration-based linear programming (ITLP), where a series of linear programming (LP) problems will be solved by alternately fixing $(H,h)$ and $(\alpha,\beta)$ in \eqref{rfr-06} until reaching convergence.
+Although the ITLP-based approach cannot guarantee a global solution, it has been demonstrated with good performance with a sufficient number of and properly selected starting points for $(H,h)$ \cite{Wei2015a,Liu2019}.
 Noting that the number of uncertain parameters can be large in our case, the ITLP-based approach will be employed to solve \eqref{rfr-05}.